cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 See [Sleight of Hand Tricks](https://edition640.makingandknowing.org/#/essays/ann_043_sp_16) by Ann-Sophie Barwich and [Varied and Transmuted Wine](https://edition640.makingandknowing.org/#/essays/ann_512_ad_20) by Sayantani Mukherjee.

 ### Making and Using Fish Glue
-The making of an essential material for any early modern workshop.
+The making of an essential material for the early modern workshop.

 [Making and Using Fish Glue](https://edition640.makingandknowing.org/#/essays/ann_056_sp_17) by Xinguo (Casa) Wang